Showing 1 - 1 OF 1

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

-The Army Community Service (ACS) EFMP program promotes advocacy, offers support, information, referrals, social connections and event opportunities, community resource assistance, program education and outreach.
+The Army Community Service (ACS) EFMP program promotes advocacy, offers support, information, referrals, special connections and event opportunities, community resource assistance, program education and outreach.
 ACS EFMP ensures that all children with special needs have reasonable accommodations/modifications within Child and Youth Services and refer families to early intervention services as needed.
 Education advocacy is another service that is provided to military families to assist with facilitating a strong working relationship between the parents and the area schools.
 A listing of on- and off-base resources to assist families with all areas of need is available.
 The EFMP Systems Navigator assists families with identifying goals and working toward those goals by guiding them through the available systems of care in the area.
-ACS EFMP can be reached by calling 580-442-4916/6818.
+ACS EFMP can be reached by calling 580-442-4916/6818/0670.